-Enough of the fluff; let’s get to the nitty gritty… at the end of the day, what really matters at a business is money.
+Enough of the fluff – let’s get to the nitty gritty: What really matters in a business is money.
 How much did we spend?
 What was our ROI?
 How much did we earn?
 What’ll be in our budget?

 Everything we do in business revolves around finding profit on an investment.
-Therefore, nothing should be more important to a business than turning leads into sales into cash-flow into profit.
+Therefore, nothing should be more important to a business than turning leads into sales, resulting in cash-flow and eventually profit.
 For contractors, it’s no different.

 Now, how can you turn leads into profit?
-Every new lead comes with an open door.
+Every new lead is an open door.
 Your job is to close that door before the lead walks out on you.
-That’s where a CRM for contractors can help you close more leads than ever before.
+With the help of a CRM for contractors, you can close more leads than ever before.

 Closing More Leads with a CRM for Contractors

 What do you normally do when you get a new lead?
-You probably write it down somewhere, maybe even in a nice Excel spreadsheet.
-Then you forget about it, or you lose track of what stage they’re in.
+You probably write it down somewhere, maybe even in a fancy Excel spreadsheet.
+Then you likely forget about it, or you lose track of what stage they’re in.

 CRMs Are Automated

 CRMs are built for this stuff.
 A CRM for contractors is specifically designed to automate the entire sales process from point A (contact) to point B (final sale) to point C (return sale).
-They are built to make getting from point A to point B simple and mindless, taking all the work off of your shoulders, plus adding some more features to boot.
+They are built to make the entire process simple and mindless, taking all the work off of your shoulders, plus adding some more features to boot.

 Some of those features are: